C4ptainCrunch/thesis/source/index.rst

 ================================================

 Many algorithms have been proposed and studied to play sequential perfect information games.
-A few examples detailed here are retrograde analysis, heuristic :math:`\alpha-\beta` pruning Minimax, Monte Carlo tree search (MCTS) and the most recent approach from Deepmind: Alpha Zero :cite:`AlphaGoZero`.
+A few examples detailed here are retrograde analysis, heuristic :math:`\alpha\beta` pruning Minimax, Monte Carlo tree search (MCTS) and the most recent approach from Deepmind: Alpha Zero :cite:`AlphaGoZero`.

 We will quickly present and implement those and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.